A friendly team providing professional healthcare

 All pupils who wear glasses should have them at school and a spare pair is advised in case of breakages.

 Those pupils who wear contact lenses must have a pair of glasses with them at school in case of their being unable to wear their contact lenses.

-At least one sister is on duty at any one time and the centre is staffed Monday to Saturday from 8.00am to 10.00pm and on Sundays from 8.00am to 1.00pm.
-The night sisters are on call from home from 10.00pm overnight if there are no in-patients in the 24-hour unit.
+At least one sister is on duty at any one time and the centre is staffed Monday to Sunday from 8.00am to 8.00pm.
+The night sisters are on call from home from 8.00pm overnight if there are no in-patients in the 24-hour unit.
 The night sister on call can be accessed in case of need.

 Parents are welcome to accompany their child when seeing the medical officer.
 The medical officers run four surgeries a week each.

 The medical officers are on call for emergencies until 6.00pm each day; and thereafter, help is accessed via the out-of-hours service provided by local doctors.